 Segmenting customers based on what they do

 You can also segment customers based on how much they spend (share of wallet), how often, and what products (this allows you to see how much you can increase spend).
-This is more behavior focused.
+This is more focused on behaviors.

-Breaking this down even further, behavior can vary and you might want to look to separate as follows:
+Breaking this down even further, customer behavior can vary so you may want to look to separate your data analysis as follows:

 - Basket size